irfannfauzan/uikit/README.md

 Built over the course of 1 week of self-study, transitioning from a Flutter background into native iOS development.

-A small iOS app built with UIKit (programmatic, no Storyboard) to practice consuming a REST API with full CRUD operations, using a mock backend from MockAPI.io.
+A small iOS app built with UIKit (programmatic, no Storyboard) to practice consuming a REST API with full CRUD operations, using a mock backend from MockAPI.io
-This project was built while learning native iOS development after coming from a Flutter background.

 Tech Stack:
 1. Swift - Optionals, structs vs classes, closures, protocols, extensions